PeterBengtson/control-tower-log-aggregator/README.md

 access log bucket (which has a name similar to `aws-controltower-s3-access-logs-111122223333-xx-xxxxx-1`) right before you begin installation of this application.

-When you are ready to install, rename `samconfig.toml.example` to `samconfig.toml`, obtain your SSO temporary credentials from the login screen and paste them into your terminal.
+When you are ready to install, rename `samconfig.toml.example` to `samconfig.toml`, obtain your SSO temporary credentials from the login screen and paste them into your terminal, then enter:

-Next, enter:
 ```
 sam build
 ```